Representing Random Utility Choice Models with Neural Networks: A Sharp Neural Network Architecture for RUM Choice Models

-where, for each $k_1 \in [K]$, $\bs{\eps}_{k_1}(\cdot)$ denotes an independent sample of the random field $\bs{\eps}(\cdot)$.
-Analogously, for each $k_2 \in [K]$, $\bs{\nu}_{k_2}(\cdot)$ is an independent sample of the random field $\bs{\nu}(\cdot)$.
-Since $\bs{\eps}_{k_1}(\cdot)$ and $\bs{\nu}_{k_2}(\cdot)$ are now deterministic functions, we can approximate them using neural networks.
-In the remainder of this section, we formalize the class of choice models resulting from this combination of neural networks.
-We subsequently show in Section~\ref{sec:expressive_power} that it approximates any RUM arbitrarily closely.
+In the remainder of this section, we formalize the family of choice models resulting from this combination of neural networks.
+We subsequently show in Section~\ref{sec:expressive_power} that it approximates any RUM discrete choice model arbitrarily closely.

 \textbf{Feed-forward neural networks.} We use feed-forward neural networks as building blocks to construct our model {\em architecture}, which refers to the combination of these neural networks.
 For our purposes, a feed-forward neural network is a function $N(\cdot) : {\bb R}^{d_{\sf input}} \to {\bb R}^{d_{\sf output}}$, where $d_{\sf input}$ is the size of the input and $d_{\sf output}$ the size of the output.
-For every scalar $M\geq0$ and integers $\ell,w\geq 0$, let $\Theta^{\ell,w}_M$ be the class of feed-forward neural networks $N(\cdot) \in \Theta$ of depth $\ell$ and width $w$, whose weights have a $1$-norm upper bounded by $M$ at each node.
 We give a more formal account in Appendix~\ref{app:ffnn}.
+To obtain generalization guarantees, we assume size-based and norm-based capacity restrictions on such neural networks.
+Specifically, for every scalar $M\geq0$ and integers $\ell,w\geq 0$, let $\Theta^{\ell,w}_M$ be the family of feed-forward neural networks $N(\cdot)$ of depth $\ell$ and width $w$ such that $M$ is an upper bound on the $\ell_1$-norm of incoming weights in each node as well as the $\ell_1$-norm of the final layer's output.